GCinellu/crypto_market_prediction_game/README.md

 Since I want this to be a game, I see creating the user part as the next natural step.

-I know, I should focus straight away on the game's logic, but Devise makes it so easy...
+~~I know, I should focus straight away on the game's logic, but Devise makes it so easy...~~ Creating the authentication system was a good call, there's good test coverage and I already configured a callback to use in the controllers, which will speed up being online in the first 0.X release

 Next up I'll be focusing straight on the game's logic.